 Over 80% of people toss business cards shortly after receiving them and I’m sure the other percent misplace them or place them somewhere for safekeeping and forget about it.
 If you can get your info onto people’s phones, they’ll always have it at their fingertips and be constantly reminded of your business every time they’re looking through their camera roll.

-Add some text to your enlarged business cards that reminds your existing customers the benefit of your business or products.
+Add some text to your enlarged business cards that reminds your existing customers the benefits of your business or products.
 As mentioned in the example in this article, you’re not selling “Handmade Hats”.
 You’re selling hats based on celebrity trends.
 So your “benefit text” may read “Get the looks worn by your favorite celebrities”.
 This will remind them, “I did love that slouchy hat Selena Gomez wore.
 I can have it made!”

 The key to these next two is to create a really awesome prize people will be stoked to win.
 You can offer a discount on their (next) purchase if you want everyone to be a winner or each person who participates can be entered into a draw.
 If the juice isn’t worth the squeeze, they won’t bother putting in the effort of snapping a picture and posting it to social media, which helps promote your products.